TEAM-ARM/ARM/README.md

 </p>

 ## Environments
-This repository contains the codebase for SFT and RL based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [VeRL](https://github.com/volcengine/verl) **(Both of these repositories are adapted from official GitHub sources, and no author information from this paper is included)**.
+This repository contains the codebase for SFT and RL based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [VeRL](https://github.com/volcengine/verl).
 We use two separate conda environments for each stage:
 ```bash
 # SFT